 Each employee will be observed during the school year by his/her observer the number of times set forth in the CTES Handbook.
-Walk-through and Informal observations may be announced or unannounced.
-A formal observation must be announced, and the employee must be notified of the week of the formal observation.
-Notification will be made no later than the last workday of the preceding week.
+Informal observations may be announced or unannounced; however, informal observations taking place immediately before or after a holiday/break are strongly discouraged.
+A formal observation must be scheduled with the employee.

-These observations will consist of walk-throughs, Informals, and Formals.
+These observations will consist of Informals, and Formals.
 If the results count towards the Instructional Practice portion of the evaluation, the data-marks must be entered into iObservation and notification of the rating(s) must be provided to the employees within ten (10) workdays after the observation.

-- Walk-through observations are 5-9 minutes in length. - Informal observations are 10-29 minutes in length - Formal observations are 30-55 minutes in length or may last until the completion of a lesson.
+- Informal observations are 10-29 minutes in length - Formal observations are 30-55 minutes in length or may last until the completion of a lesson.

 A pre-conference may be requested for an announced informal observation at the request of either the employee or the observer.
 A pre-conference must be held prior to any formal observation.
-A pre-conference may be held as a face-to-face meeting, in an electronic format, or as the submission of lesson plans.
+A pre-conference must be held as a face-to-face meeting and may include the submission of lesson plans.
 In addition, prior to conducting any formal observation of a Category 1A employee, a face-to-face pre-conference must be held.